 Wine, Beer and Gourmet Food Tasting

 This annual Mill Valley festival always draws a big crowd, and for good reason.
 Attendees can sample wine from 60 top-tier wineries and food from local restaurants.
 As if that isn't enough, there are also 15 breweries represented and more than a fair share of craft beers for the taking.
 When it comes to Marin culinary events, this is the best of the best.

 The Mountain Play has been serving the Bay Area community since 1913.
 The Mountain Play isn't just a wonderful theater and outdoor experience; it can also be an incredible dining experience.
 Many attendees choose to pack along gourmet picnics, combining the stunning views and award-winning entertainment with a fantastic feast.

 Held in an intimate venue set amidst an expansive landscape, Sound Summit is a musical gathering like no other in the Bay Area.
 The festival is staged at the historic Mountain Theater, a 4000-seat natural stone amphitheater with stunning views of San Francisco Bay and beyond.
 Add a sun-filled day, a resonant cause, and a healthy dose of joy, spice generously with stellar music, and you have a recipe for a magical mountain brew.

 Mill Valley Fall Arts Festival

 Calling all art connoisseurs!
 Stop by the annual Mill Valley Fall Arts Festival to view work from over 140 artists from across the country.
 Throughout the weekend there is also live music to keep you entertained and plenty of programs for kids, too.
 The festival takes place in the redwood grove of Old Mill Park.
-Entrance is $10 for adults and $5 for children.

 Mill Valley Film Festival